IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/running-debugging.md

 Program passed all static checks.
 No output file was written, use -o or --stdout.
 ```

-Same as above but using instead the `--stdin` option:
+Same as above but using instead with the `--stdin` option:

 ``` shell
 $ echo "(program 1.1.0 (lam x (lam y [(builtin subtractInteger) x y])))" | plutus --stdin